Franco, Zunino power AL East-leading Rays past Red Sox 8-1

 One day after setting a season high in runs, hits (19) and walks (nine) in a 20-8 rout of the Rays, the Red Sox’s offensive woes returned Thursday as Boston lost for the 11th time in 13 games.

-The Red Sox had just two hits — an RBI double by Rafael Devers in the fourth inning plated Boston’s only run and a single in the fifth inning by Kevin Plawecki was the last hit by the Red Sox against the Rays, who got five shutout innings from four relievers after Rasmussen left.
+The Red Sox had just two hits — an RBI double by Rafael Devers in the fourth inning and a single in the fifth inning by Kevin Plawecki was the last hit against the Rays, who got five shutout innings from four relievers after Rasmussen left.

-Rasmussen (1-1) was supposed to “open” for the Rays in his third start of the season and delivered much more.
+Rasmussen was supposed to “open” for the Rays in his third start of the season and delivered much more with the longest outing of his career.
 He allowed one run on one hit and two walks with four strikeouts before Collin McHugh (4-1) took over in the fifth.

+“I felt really good about how today went and the ability to get that fourth inning, just to give somebody at the back end a chance to catch their breath and take another day off,” said Rasmussen, usually a reliever who a had never thrown more than three innings.

 Rasmussen didn’t allow a hit until Devers drove a double to center with two outs in the fourth, scoring Kiké Hernández after a leadoff walk.